 Conservation in Central Florida

-At Bret Jones, P.A. we understand the important of protecting our natural resources not only for the people of today, but for the future as well.
-With a deep and profound appreciation for nature and the wildlife of Central Florida, we do our best to assist our community in conservation matters.
+At Bret Jones, P.A. we understand the importance of protecting our natural resources not only for the people of today but for the future as well.
+With a deep and profound appreciation for nature and the wildlife of Central Florida and riparian rights, we do our best to assist our community in conservation matters.
 Perhaps you own land that you would like to see preserved for future generations.
 We can provide you with thorough and precise legal counsel to get you on the right track.

 For example, you can receive a tax exemption on your real property if you use that property for conservation purposes, according to Section 196.26(4) of the Florida Statutes.
 There are a number of steps that are necessary to attain this tax exemption, and one of the first steps is having an executed and recorded conservation easement.
 In order to qualify for a conservation easement, a property under 40 acres in size needs to “fulfill a clearly delineated state conservation policy,” and “yield a significant public benefit.”